Sign In / Sign Out

 Not only does the faculty at SPGS encourage students to understand the nation and world from an institutional perspective but they also emphasize research that links theory with real world issues and action through policy.

-Fridkin's current research interests are negative campaigning, women and politics, and senate elections.
+Fridkin's current research interests are negative campaigning, emotions and politics, and women and politics.

 Hechter holds a doctorate from Columbia University and is an elected fellow in the American Academy of Arts and Sciences.